Eluder-based Regret for Stochastic Contextual MDPs: Proofs

 \end{lemma}

-Using the above lemma, we bound the expected cumulative Hellinger distance between the approximated and true dynamics, by the actual regret of the log-loss regression oracle (and constant terms), with high probability. \begin{lemma}[Transition to log-loss oracle regret] For any $\delta \in (0,1)$ it holds that with probability at least $1-\delta$ we have
+Using the above lemma, we bound the realized and expected cumulative Hellinger distance between the approximated and true dynamics, by the actual regret of the log-loss regression oracle (and constant terms), with high probability. \begin{lemma}[Concentration of log-loss oracle] For any $\delta \in (0,1)$ it holds that with probability at least $1-\delta$ we have

 simultaneously, for all $t \geq 1$ and $P \in \Fp$. \end{lemma}

 \begin{proof} Fix some $t \ge 1$ and $P \in \Fp$.
 We have with probability at least $1-\frac{\delta}{T|\Fp|}$ that \begingroup \allowdisplaybreaks